-Zihao Zhang, Ph.D., is an assistant professor of landscape architecture at the City College of New York.
+Zihao Zhang, Ph.D., is an assistant professor of landscape architecture and Master of Landscape Architecture program director at the City College of New York.
 By building transdisciplinary, critical analyses at the intersections among design, engineering, and environmental humanities, his teaching and research interrogate conceptions of humans, nature, and technology in contemporary culture and investigate interspecies entanglements through landscape research.
 He studies emerging cybernetic technologies and intelligent machines, reflecting on their ramifications on the constructed environment.
 His work expands designers' understanding of the messy entanglement between machines and ecologies and inspires innovative landscape strategies.